FREE DELIVERY FOR ORDERS OVER $75

 Working together for a greater impact

-Since March 2022 we have been able to redirect and recycle all our soft plastics with thanks to the hard working Reground team.
-The soft plastics that we currently receive in our warehouse are collected and recycled into innovative new products.
-Diverting and utilising this resource instead of it ending up as landfill or ocean microplastics is a huge undertaking, and we are so appreciative of Reground’s incredible work as we work to reduce the plastic input we receive.
+Since March 2022 we have been redirecting and recycling all our warehouse* soft plastics with thanks to the team at Reground.
+The soft plastics that we receive in our warehouse are collected and recycled into innovative building film.
+Utilising this resource instead of it ending up in landfill or the ocean is a huge undertaking, and we are so appreciative of Reground’s work. *Please note, unfortunately Reground does not have capacity to accept consumer soft plastics.

 Bringing bags back to life

-Cesar is the mastermind and powerhouse behind Aoracreo, a brand that makes bags and wallets using upcycled soft plastic.
+Cesar is the artist behind Aoracreo, a brand that makes bags and wallets using upcycled soft plastic.
 He’s been working with plastics since 2011.
 While studying industrial design at RMIT he learnt a unique technique of ironing which allowed him to innovate and expand his range.
 Cesar collects the bright coloured plastics that our carrots and bananas come in to use in his bag designs.
-You can find his work online and at the CERES Makers and Flea Market.
-Thanks Cesar!
+You can find his work in our gift aisle, at the CERES Makers and Flea Market, and find out more at Aoracreo.com – Thanks Cesar!

 Some of Cesar’s designs